DeepVol: Volatility Forecasting from High-Frequency Data with Dilated Causal Convolutions: Conclusions

+Finally, consideration should be given to tailoring all hyperparameters to specific stocks.
+For instance, adjusting parameters such as the receptive field size might facilitate more conservative predictions if desired in certain contexts, and tailoring the optimal sampling frequency of the intraday data could significantly enhance the model's accuracy.
+However, in this paper, our aim is to demonstrate the efficacy of a single overarching model capable of learning from a diverse set of stocks and generalizing and transferring learned insights to new stocks.
+Therefore, practitioners should consider fine-tuning the model's parameters per stock depending on the context. \\

-The proposed architecture outperforms baseline methods while exhibiting robustness in the presence of volatility shocks, avoiding an increases in Maximum and Median Absolute Errors, as reported by other unstable methods.
-Those results are especially relevant considering that experiments were conducted in high volatility regimes, such as the 2020 stock crisis caused by the COVID-19 pandemic.
-In context of the generalisation study, where out-of-sample-stocks forecasts are conducted, DeepVol shows its ability to extract universal features and transfer learning to out-of-distribution data.
-Additionally, we observe that for DeepVol the previous day intraday data makes the most significant contribution to predict the day-ahead volatility.
-Therefore, increasing the receptive field of DeepVol does not generally lead to better performance.
+In summary, DeepVol offers improved forecasting accuracy compared to baseline methods, proving that the model quickly adapts to volatility shocks while demonstrating noise robustness.
+These results are especially relevant considering that experiments were conducted in high volatility regimes, such as the 2020 stock crisis caused by the COVID-19 pandemic, a context in which DeepVol shows its ability to extract universal features and transfer learning to out-of-distribution data during the out-of-sample-stocks forecasts.\\

-Moreover, we show that using a 5-minutes sampling frequency optimises the trade-off between maximising the usage of high-frequency data information while minimising the microstructure noise implicit to higher sampling frequencies.
-This result is particularly interesting as it reminiscent of earlier studies validating this same trade-off for the construction of realised measures.
 The empirical results collected in this paper suggest that models based on Dilated Causal Convolutions should be carefully considered in the context of volatility forecasting and as a result can play a key role in the valuation of financial derivatives, risk management, and portfolio construction.